GSA/digitalgov.gov/content/events/2019/06/2019-06-19-gsa-hackathon.md

 ---
 slug: gsa-hackathon
 title: "GSA Hackathon 2019"
-summary: 'A day focused on designing a better customer experience with and within government'
+summary: "A day focused on designing a better customer experience with and within government"
-deck: 'A day focused on designing a better customer experience with and within government'
+deck: "A day focused on designing a better customer experience with and within government"
 featured_image:
   uid:
   alt: ''